RightCake1/WGS/README.md

 - Refer to [Phylogeny_Tree.md](Pangenome_Phylogenetics/Phylogeny_Tree.md).

 ## 💡Contributing
 Contributions are welcome!
 If you have suggestions or additional workflows, please open an issue or submit a pull request.
-See [CONTRIBUTING.md](CONTRIBUTING.md) for details.

 ## 📩 Contact
 For queries or collaboration, please contact [galeeb115@gmail.com].